LoveYouAngular/NeuralKey/README.md

 ---

-Neural Key is an open-source protocol designed to end the age of passwords.
+Neural Key is a protocol designed to end the age of passwords.
 It transforms your unique, living behavioral patterns—how you type, move your mouse, and hold your device—into a cryptographic key that proves your identity.
 All analysis happens exclusively on your device, ensuring that your data and your privacy are yours alone.

-This is not a company.
-This is a community-build to create a new foundation for digital identity.
+This project is currently under individual development with the long-term goal of becoming an open-source, community-driven initiative to build a new foundation for digital identity.

 <!--
 <div align="center">